avocado-framework/avocado/man/avocado.rst

                             first default choice is a container image matching the current OS.
 If unable to detect, default becomes the latest Fedora release.
+      --spawner-podman-avocado-wheel AVOCADO_WHEEL
+                            Avocado wheel (or unpacked wheel directory) used to bootstrap Avocado inside the isolated environment.
+                            By default Avocado builds a universal py3-none-any wheel from the running source tree, or fetches the matching GitHub release asset.
+Use a valid URL, including the protocol (for local files, use the "file:///" prefix).
       --spawner-podman-avocado-egg AVOCADO_EGG
-                            Avocado egg path to be used during initial bootstrap of avocado inside the isolated environment.
-By default, Avocado will try to download (or get from cache) an egg from its repository.
-Please use a valid URL, including the protocol (for local files, use the "file:///" prefix).
+                            Deprecated alias of --spawner-podman-avocado-wheel.
+                            Eggs are a discontinued format and fail on Fedora 39+/Python 3.12+.
+Prefer a universal wheel.

 Options for subcommand `assets` (`avocado assets --help`)::